 The next time we see the sewage field is in "Field Trip," when O'Brien goes back to Vietnam to honor Kiowa's memory and to introduce his daughter, Kathleen, to the place that owns such a large part of his soul.
-Since the real O'Brien doesn't actually have a daughter named Kathleen and at the time of his writing The Things They Carried had never been back to Vietnam, we know there's some pretty heavy symbolism going on here.
+Since O'Brien doesn't actually have a daughter named Kathleen and at the time of writing had never been back to Vietnam, we know there's some pretty heavy symbolism going on here.

 Kathleen is modern America.
 She's young, she doesn't really remember the war, and she doesn't understand why her father is so darn obsessed with it, why he's still writing stories.
 By writing war stories, Tim is metaphorically returning to the sewage field to pay tribute to his dead comrades.
 He takes us along for the ride to show us what happened.
 We might not get it – Kathleen certainly doesn't – but that's not what the trip is about.
 The trip is about honoring the dead and remembering the moral sacrifices that we made in war.

 The young man represents all of the faceless Vietnamese dead.
 There were hundreds of thousands of Vietnamese dead, and many went unidentified, burned by napalm or buried by the American soldiers.
 With the young man on the trail, Tim is trying to give the Vietnamese victims some dignity and an identity.

 Mary Anne Bell

 Mary Anne is the embodiment of American arrogance in Vietnam.
 She arrives dressed in her pink sweater and culottes, fresh faced and curious.
 She wants to know about everything.
 She treats the deep-rooted conflict as a holiday, blithely treating a Viet Cong stronghold like a tourist town and swimming in a river that's possibly surrounded by snipers.
 Just like the Americans who thought the war would be easy and over quickly, she thinks she can't be touched.